lsst-sqre/sqr-013/index.rst

 Implementation
 ^^^^^^^^^^^^^^

-DataHub's GraphQL API will be implemented with the Graphene_ package *within* the Flask application.
+DocHub's GraphQL API will be implemented with the Graphene_ package *within* the Flask application.
 All GraphQL_ queries are served from a single ``/graphql`` endpoint.

 Type system